ruchirlives/concepter/README.md

 ## ⚙️ Environment Setup

-Before building or running the app, create a `.env` file in the project root with the following variables:
+Before building or running the app, create a `.env` file in the project root with the following variables.

 ```env
 HOME =